· 5 min read

 Why It’s Important to Work With an Accredited Laboratory/Certification Body

-In the U.S., a NRTL is an independent third-party organization accredited by the Occupational Safety and Health Administration (OSHA) to evaluate, test and certify certain products to ensure that they meet OSHA’s electrical standards.
+In the U.S., NRTLs are independent third-party organizations accredited by the Occupational Safety and Health Administration (OSHA) to evaluate, test and certify certain products to ensure that they meet OSHA’s electrical standards.
 This helps protect product users from dangers such as electric shock, electrocution, fires and explosions.
-A NRTL provides:
+NRTLs provide:

 - Product testing